 b) Assessment of generation assets' exposure to water stress locations.
-It uses the WRI Aqueduct and FAO/AQUASAT (current/forecasts up to 2040) for a high-level assessment, followed by downscaling with National Agencies information (water availability indicators) and operational teams' inputs (water dependency, competitive uses);
+It uses the WRI Aqueduct and FAO/AQUASAT (current/forecasts up to 2040) for a high-level assessment, followed by downscaling with National Agencies information (water availability indicators) and operational teams' inputs (water dependency, competitive uses).
+Additionally, at operational level, environmental impact assessments are conducted to mitigate water risks at local level for new projects;

 c) Water regulation follow-up.
 It is conducted at corporate, business unit and asset level (e.g. participation in public consultations; involvement in River Basin Management Plans).
 Water risks throughout the supply chain are also identified, assessed and managed both in 2a), in which risks within the supply chain are identified as strategic due to the importance of forecasts of possible future restrictions in direct and indirect water use and in 2b) where current and future water stress exposure of coal mines are assessed regularly using the WRI Aquaduct through the mines' specific coordinates.

-This risk evaluation is integrated into the company's development strategy, business plan and project investment analysis (e.g. scenario analysis with water availability and regulation effects in energy prices and volumes; hydro resource evaluation integrating long-term effects of climate change and impact on new hydro capacity).
+This risk evaluation is integrated into the company's development strategy, business plan and project investment analysis (e.g. scenario analysis with water availability and regulation effects in energy prices and volumes; hydro resource evaluation integrating long-term effects of climate change and impact on new hydro capacity.